damiannz/UzysLeafFlowLayout/README.md

 ```
 License
 -------
-UzysLeafFlow is available under the MIT license.
+UzysLeafFlowLayout is available under the MIT license.
 See the LICENSE file for more info.

 [1]: https://github.com/steipete/PSTCollectionView